Selhar/OSSU/README.md

 Open source society exercises and projects.
 Added as i work through them.
 Skipping a course means i have significante experience in the subject.

-Introduction to Computer Science and Programming using Python

 | Course | Status | Project link |
 | --------------- | --------------- | --------------- |
 | Python for Everybody | Skipped | N/A |